 - 1. The only jewelry that should be worn includes earrings, if ears are pierced, and a watch with a second hand.
 No camera (smart) watches are allowed in the clinical agencies.
-Activity trackers can be carried in pockets only. - 2.
+Activity trackers can be carried in pockets only.
+Students with serious medical conditions who normally wear a medical alert bracelet should discuss whether or not it can be worn in the clinical area. - 2.
 Only one pair of plain, ball earrings may be worn in the earlobes with the uniform. - 3.
-The only additional acceptable jewelry is an engagement ring and/or wedding band. - 4.
+Wedding bands may be worn.
+No other rings are allowed. - 4.
 No tongue jewelry or other visible piercing jewelry when representing Lenoir- Rhyne University School of Nursing. - D. Makeup and perfume Conservative makeup, no perfume or perfumed lotions (some patients may be sensitive to scents). - E. Gum Gum is not professional in the clinical area. - F. Tattoos All tattoos must be covered - G. Smell of smoke- Clothes should be without the smell of smoke or tobacco products.